 - Stack Overflow contributor, user name invalidname.

-- Creator and host of Invalidstream, an occasional livestream of iOS development lessons, and gaming demos.
+- Creator and host of Invalidstream a weekly livestream of iOS development lessons, and gaming demos.

 - Native English speaker, conversant in French and Japanese.